carloyc1/NAVact/README.md

 # NAVact
-Welcome to a practice in class in UTEZ university usando jenkins y ejecutando un proyecto spring
+Welcome to a practice in class in UTEZ university usando jenkins y ejecutando un proyecto spring cdcd